For the devil’s food chocolate cake:

 - Add a thin layer of meringue to all of the cake and then add a thicker one.
 However, you can.
 The meringue is soft for having a perfect frosting.

 - Cake: the layers can be made in advance and kept, well wrapped, in the refrigerator for 3 days or frozen for up to a month.

 - Dulce de leche: the label should have the word repostero (Spanish for pastry and baking).
 I use Vacalin dulce de leche repostero or Veronica dulce de leche repostero.

 - Cake pans: the recipe is enough for 3 8 or 9-inch layers, the former will be a bit taller.
 The filling and frosting will be enough if you use those pans.

 - Meringue: I make swiss meringue because it’s quite easy and stays rather soft, which I particularly like.
 This makes it harder to have a perfect frosting, which I don’t mind, but if you do, consider making Italian meringue (which involves syrup and a thermometer).
 Here’s a basic Italian meringue recipe.

-Keywords: chocolate birthday cake
+Keywords: chocolate dulce de leche cake